-This is a brief introduction to Narwhal, Tusk, and Bullshark, the high-throughput mempool and consensus offered by Mysten Labs.
-Sui runs consensus as needed to periodically checkpoint its state.
-And for those transactions that require a total ordering, Narwhal and either Bullshark or Tusk comprise the Sui Consensus Engine.
+This is a brief introduction to Narwhal, Tusk, and Bullshark, the high-throughput mempool and consensus engines offered by Mysten Labs and used in Sui.
+As of Dec 2022, Sui uses Narwhal as the mempool and Bullshark as the consensus engine by default, to sequence transactions that require a total ordering, synchronize transactions between validators and periodically checkpoint the network's state.

-The dual name highlights that the systems split the responsibilities of:
+The names highlight that the components split the responsibilities of:

 - ensuring the availability of data submitted to consensus = Narwhal